-It is mandatory for club Doctor or Equivalents, physios and conditioners to have completed UKAD's online Clean Sport Advisor course to ensure that they are up to date with regards to the current anti-doping rules.
+It is mandatory for club Doctor or Equivalents, physios and conditioners to have completed UKAD's online Introduction to Clean Sport course (or alternative as made available by UKAD) to ensure that they are up to date with regards to the current anti-doping rules.
 There are no entry requirements for this programme.
-Training is via an on-line elearning programme with an assessment at the end.
-Advisors remain accredited via an annual assessment.
+Training is via an on-line e-learning programme with an assessment at the end.
+Advisors remain accredited until the UKAD advised expiry date.
 If you are already registered, you may log in with your current username and password.
-The course and registration portal is hosted on About the LUK Anti-Doping (ukad.org.uk)
+The course and registration portal is hosted on About the | UK Anti-Doping (ukad.org.uk)